 Exotic Ballistic Glass

-For example, Thomas might start with an exterior layer of hard, brittle acrylic, and laminate that to several thin sheets of durable, bullet-resistant polycarbonate using adhesive sheets of incredibly thin polyurethane.
-“What the urethan does is it allows that laminate to absorb the bullet’s energy” by holding the exterior sheet of acrylic together when it is shot, rather than allowing shards to fly out of the bullet’s path.
-“If you have a piece of 3/8 [acrylic] in the front, that will flatten the bullet more, and the bullet will be wider, making it easier to absorb all that energy.”
+For example, Thomas might start with a thin exterior layer of hard, brittle acrylic.
+He will then laminate that to several thin sheets of durable, bullet-resistant polycarbonate using adhesive sheets of incredibly thin polyurethane.
+“If you have a piece of 3/8 [acrylic] in the front, that will flatten the bullet more, and the bullet will be wider, making it easier to absorb all that energy. … What the urethan does is it allows that laminate to absorb the bullet’s energy” by holding the exterior sheet of acrylic together when it is shot, rather than allowing shards to fly out of the bullet’s path.

 Bullets are meant to cut through a surface like a skilled high-diver, whose sharp, smooth posture allows her to cut through the surface of the water and slice to the bottom of the deep end.
 Contrast this to a bellyflopping goof, who makes a big slapping splash, but can’t go deep into the water.
-When a bullet pancakes against the hard acrylic exterior layer, it’s like that bellyflopper: It makes a big messy splash on the surface but doesn’t have the energy to go anywhere.
+When a bullet pancakes against the hard acrylic exterior layer, it’s like that belly flopper: It makes a big messy splash on the surface but doesn’t have the energy to go anywhere.
 Having spent its energy on cracking through the acrylic, the bullet can easily be caught by the thin sheets of polycarbonate.

-One-Way Ballistic Glass in Action
+One Way Bulletproof Glass in Action

 The following video, prepared by Israeli ballistic glassmaker B.P.
-Developments, is a great introduction to one-way ballistic glass.
+Developments is a great introduction to one-way ballistic glass:

 As you can see at the 1:35 mark (when the announcer rubs his hand along the interior surface of the shot glass) there has been absolutely no spalling on the secure side of the barrier.
 There are tons of sharp shards on the exterior of the window, but the inside is perfectly smooth, with no debris to harm those within the protected area.
 When they flip the glass and simulate security personal returning fire, you can see how smoothly the bullet passes through the glass.
-Note that, for security personal, the chipping and flaking actually work to their advantage, flying like shrapnel.
+Note that, for security personal, the chipping and flaking actually work to their advantage, flying like shrapnel toward their attackers.
 The shattered acrylic might make it a little harder to draw a bead for an accurate shot, but the shards certainly contribute to the physical and psycho-emotional impact of the return fire.